LauraRodrigoCanete/US_elections_analysis/README.md

 <ul>
 <li>processing1: filters tweets that fit certain criteria (language, dates...) and only keeps political tweets.</li>

-<li>processing2: filters tweets and only keeps the ones that mention one political candidate.
-It also computes a series of descriptive statistics to see how the format of tweets has evolved over time.</li>
+<li>processing2: filters tweets and only keeps the ones that mention one political candidate.</li>
 </ul>

 **PART3_VECTORGRAPH:**